-The IRC has five members, Carol S. Perry (Chair), Stephen J. Griggs, Simon Hitzig, Heather Hunter and Jennifer L. Witterick, each of whom is independent of the Manager.
+The IRC currently has five members, Stephen J. Griggs (Chair), Steve Donald, Simon Hitzig, Heather Hunter and Jennifer L. Witterick, each of whom is independent of the Manager.

 The IRC prepares and files a report to the unitholders each fiscal year that describes the IRC and its activities for unitholders as well as contains a complete list of the standing instructions.
 These standing instructions enable the Manager to act in a particular conflict of interest matter on a continuing basis provided the Manager complies with its policies and procedures established to address that conflict of interest matter and reports periodically to the IRC on the matter.
 This report to the unitholders is available on the Manager's website at www.scotiafunds.com or, at no cost, by contacting the Manager at fundinfo@scotiabank.com.